Point & Figure Charting

 Price Objectives can be formulated from classic P&F patterns and basic price movements.
 Chartists can also compute their own Price Objectives using the Vertical Count Method or the Horizontal Count Method.

 - This article details the methodology for Price Objectives based on the Breakout Method and the Reversal Method.

 Horizontal Count Method

 - The width of the P&F pattern is often central to its potency.
 The wider the pattern, the more important the break.
 This article shows how to compute a Price Objective using that width.

 - Sometimes strength begets strength as a strong move (long column) can signal the start of an extended move.
 In this case, chartists can use the column height to obtain a Price Objective.

 Chartists can apply trend lines, moving averages, Bollinger Bands and Volume-by-Price to P&F charts at StockCharts.com.
 While the basic formulas and principles remain the same, P&F indicators are unique and different from their bar chart cousins.

-Chartists can also scan for specific P&F patterns using daily data and the drop-down menu for user-defined scans.
-Over 20 P&F patterns and criteria are included as "Predefined Chart Patterns".
-Users can combined these P&F patterns with other non-P&F criteria to create truly unique scans.
+Chartists can also scan for specific P&F patterns using daily data and the drop-down menu for P&F Patterns on the Advanced Scan Workbench.
+Over 20 P&F patterns and criteria are included in this drop-down menu.
+Users can combine these P&F patterns with other non-P&F criteria to create truly unique scans.